zackhanni/soundslikesoma/_services/01-recording-studios.md

 $35 / Hour

-Our second studio with a larger seating area.
-Engineer Included (Gage).
+Our second studio boasta a larger seating area which may be more comfortable for groups, larger podcasts, and live events.

-Great for group recordings, larger podcasts, and events.
+Your session will be run by engineer Gage, who is ready to track and mix your song for radio and all digital streaming platforms.

-If you're recording on a budget, start off in Studio B, then move to Studio A to get a finalized mix and professional master.
+**_If you're recording on a budget, start off in Studio B, then move to Studio A to get a finalized mix and professional master_**

 <!-- Start Square Appointments Embed code --> <a target="_top" style=" background-color: #E10015; color: white; height: 40px; text-transform: uppercase; font-family: 'Square Market', 'helvetica neue', helvetica, arial, sans-serif; letter-spacing: 1px; line-height: 38px; padding: 0 28px; border-radius: 3px; font-weight: 500; font-size: 14px; cursor: pointer; display: inline-block; " href="https://square.site/book/VC0MQHN4GS4ND/sls-studio-b-philadelphia-pa">Book Studio B</a> <!-- End Square Appointments Embed code -->